sap-tutorials/Tutorials/tutorials/cp-connectivity-configure-fiori-reference-apps/cp-connectivity-configure-fiori-reference-apps.md

 ---
-title: Configure ABAP system to expose Fiori reference apps as OData services
+title: Configure your ABAP System to Activate OData Services of Fiori Reference Apps
-description: Configure your ABAP system to expose SAP Fiori reference apps as OData services, which can then be consumed by SAP Cloud Platform apps.
+description: This tutorial shows how you configure fiori reference apps in your ABAP system which is the prerequisite to be able to consume their OData services in apps of SAP Cloud Platform.
+auto-validation: true
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>intermediate, products>sap-cloud-platform, products>sap-cloud-platform-connectivity, products>sap-gateway, products>sap-fiori ]
 ---